The Japanese label notation for the Apple Pay button has been changed in iOS 26.1

 Impact on Existing Apps

-This change may have the following impacts:
+This change may have the following effects.

-Changes in User Experience
+Changes to User Experience

 Impact on UI Layout